rockwellej/public-playground/README.md

-# IRI Hackathon POC
+# Jamie's Public Playground

-This project contains research materials and sample experimental resources to support the IRI Hackathon POC.
-See the references for technology resources.
+This project contains research materials and sample experimental resources to support my different interests and initiatives.
+See below for alist of projects; for which this repository was originally created.
+- the IRI Hackathon POC.

+The [References](#references) section is supporting materials from research.

 ## References
 - [Amplify](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/create-amplify-micro-frontend-portal.html?did=pg_card&trk=pg_card)